neurospeech/atoms-mvc.net/README.md

 ------------------

 When you call SaveChanges method, following logic is executed.

+This is for reference, this happens automatically as a part of validation logic, you do not have to
+    write this code.

     //For every modified entity, we query entity to database with identity query for example,